 Winter Safety Precautions

-In the winter, before any long drives, make sure your gas tank is full and that your cell phone is charged (or carry a phone charger or portable power source with you).
+Before any long drives, make sure your gas tank is full and that your cell phone is charged (or carry a phone charger or portable power source with you).

 Walking on icy and wet surfaces are additional winter hazards, because they lead to slips, trips, and falls.
 Take care when walk to and from your car as well.